Ahmedpur, Birbhum: Transport

 Ahmadpur Junction railway station is situated on the Bardhaman – Sainthia section of Sahibganj Loop.

 The 52 km long narrow gauge (2' 6") Ahmedpur Katwa Railway terminates in Ahmedpur.
 Four pairs of trains run daily in the section.
 It has remained a single line since its opening.
 Indian Railways took over the narrow gauge tracks between Katwa and Ahmedpur, and Katwa and Bardhaman from McLoyd and Company in 1966.
 The railways have identified low passenger numbers and unwillingness to buy tickets as the reasons behind the losses incurred by the narrow gauge section.
 The section has not been functioning for the last few years and the whole Ahmedpur-Katwa stretch is currently being converted to the broad gauge line.
 Nowadays the authority decided to turn this section off.
 The authority decided to make broad gauge railway instead of this narrow gauge.
 Construction of the new railway is currently underway.
 In a few days, passengers can enjoy a better railway service here.

 Now the conversion from narrow gauge to broad gauge is completed and also overhead electrification is done.

 On 22 November 2017 a trial journey took place from Ahmedpur to Katwa.

 Education

 Ahmedpur has government-aided higher-secondary schools for boys and girls, as well as primary co-education schools.
 The Jai Durga High School & Ramkrishna high school are the main school for boys in the region, situated close to the station.
 Students from the neighboring villages are often seen admitted to the government schools here.
 Proximity and good connectivity to Burdwan encourages many students to attend the University of Burdwan.
 Many college students from here travel to nearby village Labhpur to attend the Labhpur Shambhunath college and also travel to Sainthia to attend the Abhedananda Mahavidyalaya.
-Recently two B.Ed. and Basic Training Colleges were established at Ahmedpur.
+Recently three B.Ed. and Basic Training Colleges were established at Ahmedpur.